adonisjs/legacy-docs/3.0/overview.md

 - getting-started
 ---

-Adonis is a Node.js MVC Framework.
+AdonisJs is a Node.js MVC Framework.
 It encapsulates the boring parts of Web development and offers you a nice API to work with.

 Every web application needs following at a certain stage.